frequency-chain/frequency/designdocs/batched_messages.md

 are worth discussing here.
 Primarily, those problems are:
 - What shape is this data in?
 - How do I authenticate this data?
-- How do these actors access this information?

 Less primary but very much salient are a couple of secondary concerns:
 - How do I make sure this data occupies no more space / time than necessary?